 Male Cannabis Plants flower approx. 1-2 weeks before females.
 When male plants flower they release pollen, which will find its way to a female, creating buds filled with seeds.
 If you do not want seeds you need to remove the plant as soon as it shows signs of being a male.
 If you are choosing to cross-breed, you will want to have female plants in the room you are using for flowering marijuana.

 - cannabis pistols

-- how does the beginning of flowering look on a weed plant
+- how long does it take a weed plant to flower

 - will my female pot plant flower